 Ifosfamide may be used to treat other conditions as decided by your doctor.

-Ifosfamide is to be given intravenously (into the vein).
+Ifosfamide injection is to be given intravenously (into the vein) over a period of time.
 It is delivered directly into the bloodstream via the blood vessel.

 Your doctor or nurse will administer the injection for you.